 Witi Ihimaera is the author of 14 novels, 6 short story collections, four plays, four operas, a ballet, journalism and god knows what else.
 He has also had a parallel career as an editor with 22 edited works on New Zealand and Māori culture to his credit so far.
 Four of his books have been made into feature films, including Whale Rider in 2002.
 His latest works are Black Marks on the White Page (2017), an anthology co-edited with Tina Makereti of Māori & Pasifika writing; Sleeps Standing (2018), the first bilingual Māori-English novel to be published in New Zealand; Pūrākau (2019), an anthology co-edited with Whiti Hereaka of contemporary Māori authors; Native Son (2019), his second memoir; and the forthcoming Navigating the Stars (2020), a non-fiction history of Māori as seen through their creation myths.
 A play, Witi’s Wāhine, written by Nancy Brunning, premiered to gales of laughter at the inaugural Te Tairāwhiti Arts Festival in his home town of Gisborne in 2019; the play goes on a marae tour this year.
 Ihimaera has always been at the cutting edge of New Zealand literature.
 His current appointments include being patron of Kotahi Rau Pukapuka, a major project to publish 100 books from around the world into te reo.
 Apart from New Zealand awards for his work he has received international honours including a Star of Oceania (University of Hawai’i), a Premio Ostana (Italy) and a Chevalier of Arts and Literature (France) for his contribution to indigenous world literature.
 He lives in Auckland, New Zealand.

-Eileen Merriman’s (Auckland, Aotearoa New Zealand) three young adult novels, Pieces of You, Catch Me When You Fall and Invisibly Breathing, were finalists in the NZ Book Awards for Children and Young Adults in 2018 and 2019, and all three are Storylines Notable Books.
+Eileen Merriman / Auckland, Aotearoa New Zealand has written three young adult novels, Pieces of You, Catch Me When You Fall and Invisibly Breathing, that have been finalists in the NZ Book Awards for Children and Young Adults in 2018 and 2019, and all three are Storylines Notable Books.
 Her fourth young adult novel, A Trio of Sophies, was published in 2020 to huge critical praise and was also published in Germany.
 Her first adult novel, Moonlight Sonata, was released in July 2019, and was longlisted for the Jann Medlicott Acorn Prize for Fiction 2020.
 She was awarded runner-up in the 2018 Sunday Star Times Short Story Competition, third place for three consecutive years in 2014-2016, and won second place in the Bath Flash Fiction award in 2015.